 Manual control panels create hidden inefficiencies

-When you walk into a finishing line with older rotary atomizers, you may notice a lot of knobs.
+On production lines with older equipment, you may notice a lot of knobs.
 Manual control panels look outdated, but the real problem is that they create hidden inefficiencies, not conducive to today’s fast-paced manufacturing environment.

-If your controls are out-of-date, make sure you take a hard look at what you need before purchasing your next rotary bell atomizer.
+If your controls are out-of-date, make sure you take a hard look at what you need before purchasing new equipment.
 Having the right technology in place can really make the difference in your continuous improvement initiatives.

-Newer bell models come with automated controls that can improve your plant efficiency in many ways.
+For example, new rotary bell atomizer models come with automated controls that can improve your plant efficiency in many ways.

 Closed loop vs. open loop communication